Kirk-KD/discord-toxic-bot/README.md

 # Toxic xD
+*Development started on Mar 11, 2021.*

-*This bot is still under development.*
+This bot is still under development.

 Ever wanted a (kinda) toxic bot for your server?
 You have found the one.
-This bot has a moderation & infractions system, gif & video search, and much more other fun stuff.
+This bot has a built-in currency game, moderation & infractions system, gif & video search, and much more other fun stuff.
-Most of the commands are beautifully embedded, and new commands are constantly added!
+Commands are beautifully embedded, and new commands are constantly added!
 I'm not sure when this bot will be published, but keep an eye out!

 ## Commands